rlexa/configurator/README.md

     IContext context = ContextLoader.loadContext(strPath);

-With that the configuration context is loaded including all other importes files (references in the root file) and can be used to inflate runtime modules.
+With that the configuration context is loaded including all other imported files (references in the root file) and can be used to inflate runtime modules.
 Typically a root file would look like this:

 ...XML...